 ORIGINALLY BROADCAST: JANUARY 12, 2014

-When Ross Kind decided to tell the story of Michelangelo painting the Sistine Chapel, he didn’t start with the paint colors or brushes; he started with politics, gossip, power and intrigue.
+When Ross King decided to tell the story of Michelangelo painting the Sistine Chapel, he didn’t start with the paint colors or brushes; he started with politics, gossip, power and intrigue.
 When he told the story of Brunelleschi’s dome for the Basilica di Santa Maria del Fiore in Florence, he started with competition and rivalry.
 Is this how we should tell the story or art?
 Is one painting or one building so complex, that he needs hundreds of pages to prepare the audience?
-Ross King thinks so and we’re going to find out why.
+Ross King thinks so.
+In this episode, we find out why.

 Ross King is the bestselling author of six books on Italian, French and Canadian art and history.
 He has also published two historical novels, Domino (1995) and Ex-Libris (1998), and edited a collection of Leonardo da Vinci’s fables, jokes and riddles.
 Translated into more than a dozen languages, his books have been nominated for a National Book Critics’ Circle Award, the Charles Taylor Prize, and the National Award for Arts Writing.
 He has won both the Governor General’s Award in Canada (for The Judgment of Paris) and the Book Sense Non-Fiction Book of the Year in the United States (for Brunelleschi’s Dome).